jmhodges/justrun/README.md

 When a directory is passed in a file path, justrun will watch all files in that directory, but does not recurse into subdirectories.
 A nice trick you can pull is using `find . -type d` and the `-stdin` option to include all directories recursively.
-Use the `-i` (ignored file list) option wisely when you do so.
+When playing tricks like this, use the ignored file list option (`-i`) wisely.
+If not, you'll accidentally watch files that your command touch, and put your commands into an infinite loop.

 Justrun does kill the child processes of commands run in it in order to handle the lifecycles of long-lived (that is, server) processes.
 If you do not want justrun to wait for the commands to finish instead, add the `-w` argument to the commandline.
 If you wish to fork off subprocessses in your commands, you'll have to call setpgid in the commands to avoid having them terminated.

+Justrun also lets you say how long to wait before running the command again, even if filesystem events have occurred.
+See the `-delay` option in the Usage section.

 Examples
 --------